iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ##Settlement competency
 The length of the settlement competency window (from the beginning age of settlement to the pelagic larval duration) had no effect on the mean settlement success.
 It did have a slight positive correlation with self-recruitment (r^0.27, df=18) and a strong negative correlation with local retention (r^0.70, df=9). (*Note: Do I want to show these graphs?*)

-## Open / Closed system effect
-To see if there was an effect of the modelled geographical area on settlement, the regions were broadly categorised into open (coastal, island) or closed (bay or inland sea).
-There was no noticeable effect of geographical area on self-recruitment, however closed systems had double the median settlement success rate.
-This makes sense as in a closed system the choices of settlement sites for larvae are increased.
-Open systems will have higher degree of unsettled larvae as many are swept out into sea and away from settlement regions.
-There were not enough data points on local retention for comparison on geographical location.

-## Physical comparisons
-What did we think would influence the connectivity and why?

-### Model resolution
-There was no relationship between either model resolution or nested models on the metrics of settlement or dispersal.
-This was unexpected given that sub-mesoscale processes are expected to be more accurately captured in the hydrodynamic model as the resolution increases, as would the connectivity patterns of the modelled larvae, e.g. increasing self-recruitment as small eddies trap larvae close to natal reefs.

 ### Mortality
 Including mortality in the model increases the mean self-recruitment (@fig:sr_mort).
 There was not much change in the mean overall settlement success, however mortality limited the spread of the percentage that successfully settled (@fig:ss_mort).
 Including mortality also seemed to increase the mean distance travelled of the larvae, which is the opposite of what is expected (@fig:dist_mort).

 ![Comparison of the mean self-recruitment values with mortality included implemented in the model](../figs/sr_mortality.png){#fig:sr_mort}